aces/Loris/modules/battery_manager/test/TestPlan.md

 **Test filters**
   1. A selection filter should be present on top of the page containing the following fields:
      - Minimum age, Maximum age, and Instrument Order (as text fields).
-     - Instrument, Stage, Cohort, Visit Label, Site, First Visit, Instrument Order, and Active (as dropdown fields with blank default option).
+     - Instrument, Stage, Cohort, Visit Label, Site, First Visit, and Active (as dropdown fields with blank default option).
   2. Type text in the Minimum age and verify that the table gets filtered as you type.
   3. Type text in the Maximum age and verify that the table gets filtered as you type.
   4. Select values from the dropdown filters (independently and combined) to filter table further.